Polar bear conservation: Reproduction

 In addition to creating nutritional stress, a warming climate is expected to affect various other aspects of polar bear life: changes in sea ice affect the ability of pregnant females to build suitable maternity dens.
 As the distance increases between the pack ice and the coast, females must swim longer distances to reach favoured denning areas on land.
 Thawing of permafrost would affect the bears who traditionally den underground, and warm winters could result in den roofs collapsing or having reduced insulative value.
 For the polar bears that currently den on multi-year ice, increased ice mobility may result in longer distances for mothers and young cubs to walk when they return to seal-hunting areas in the spring.
 Disease-causing bacteria and parasites would flourish more readily in a warmer climate.

+With the ongoing changes in the climate, this has had overall effects on the female Polar Bears.
+Specifically population demography which is influenced by life history and the environment.
+Environmental factors, age, and body condition all play a role in successful reproduction in Polar Bears.
+For polar bears to remain pregnant, it requires a lot of energy investment.
+If female polar bears try to reproduce during times with low nutrient availability it can detrimental to their litter's health and their own health.
+Losing a litter can then decrease the chances of them being successfully reproductive.
+The reproduction process of polar bears can be delayed because polar bears mate between the months of March and June, but the egg doesn't implant until September or October.
+The most common litter's polar bears have are twins, and they the moms average age is between 5 and 7.
+Polar bears over the age 20 aren't commonly seen pregnant due to aging.
+A study was done to evaluate trends in female polar bears to see specifically factors that contribute the most to pregnancy.
+This study was completed over 20 years, from 1991-2021.
+One important thing found, was that body mass played an important role on reproduction.
+The minimum mass required for pregnancy is 195-196 kg.
+Additional kg increase in mass increases the reproductive chance by 3.88%..

 Problematic interactions between polar bears and humans, such as foraging by bears in garbage dumps, have historically been more prevalent in years when ice-floe breakup occurred early and local polar bears were relatively thin.
 Increased human-bear interactions, including fatal attacks on humans, are likely to increase as the sea ice shrinks and hungry bears try to find food on land.